BlazeWizardOP/NothingOS-Updater/README.md

 ### Important Notice:
 - Our Project Is Open-Sourced, Possible Due To All Testers & Contributers.
 Thanks For Making This Project Possible!
 - Please Read All Project Changelogs & Features Before Flashing Our Stuff!
-- Join Our Support Groups For Better Experience, Proper Flashing Guides & Faster Updates.
+- Join Our Support Groups For Better Experience, Proper Flashing Guides & Faster Updates
+- Our Updates System Is Limited For Certain Device(s) Only, We Will Be Needing Audience & Developers Support To Provide Support For Other Devices Too!

 ### Project Contributer(s):
 - [BlazeWizardOP](https://t.me/blazewizardop)